Italy E-commerce Market Size and Share

 Italy E-commerce Market Analysis by Mordor Intelligence

-The Italy e-commerce market is worth USD 110.35 billion in 2025 and is projected to reach USD 178.60 billion by 2030, advancing at a 9.74% CAGR.
+The Italy e-commerce market size is worth USD 110.35 billion in 2025 and is projected to reach USD 178.60 billion by 2030, advancing at a 9.74% CAGR.
 This expansion underlines how quickly digital payments, mobile connectivity, and government incentives are reshaping retail behavior across the country.
 The National Recovery and Resilience Plan is channeling EUR 46.3 billion (USD 50.2 billion) into digitalization, innovation, and competitiveness, encouraging businesses of every size to migrate online.[1]Ministero delle Imprese e del Made in Italy, “PNRR – Missioni e Investimenti,” mise.gov.it Advances in same-day delivery networks concentrated around Milan and Turin are compressing fulfillment times and lifting customer expectations.
 Meanwhile, mobile-first shoppers aged 25-34 are fueling transaction growth through smartphones, with 91% of this cohort purchasing online via handheld devices.[2]Stripe, “Italian Mobile Commerce Report 2025,” stripe.com Payment innovation complements these trends: card payments still lead, but Buy Now Pay Later (BNPL) services are scaling swiftly on the back of domestic providers such as Scalapay.
 Collectively, these factors place the Italy e-commerce market on a durable growth path through 2030.

 Key Report Takeaways